arcane-finance-defi/miden-bridge-cli/crates/web-client/test/README.md

  */
 export const webClientCall = async (arg1, arg2) => {
   return await testingPage.evaluate(
-    async (_arg1, _arg2) => {
+    async ({arg1, arg2}) => {
-      if (!window.client) {
-        await window.create_client();
-      }

       /** @type {WebClient} */
+      // window.client is defined in the setup under
+      // playwright.global.setup.ts
       const client = window.client;
       const result = client.webClientCall(_arg1, _arg2);

       return result;
     },
-    arg1,
+    // Careful!
+Multiple arguments require to be wrapped inside an object.
-    arg2
+    { arg1, arg2 }
   );
 };
 ```

 - Add JSDocs to methods.
 This will allow typing in the `*.test.ts` files.
-- We add the `if (!window.client)` to avoid spinning up clients unnecessarily lengthening test time.
-This unfortunately cannot be pulled out to a helper method as the testingPage scope does not share the scope of the file.
-- Similarly, the boilerplate for passing args through as shown above is necessary due to scoping.
+- Similarly, the boilerplate for passing args through as shown above is necessary due to scoping and how the testing framework works.

 ## Debugging

 1. When inside of a `page.evaluate` , console logs are being sent to the servers console rather than your IDE's.
-You can uncomment the line as seen below in the `mocha.global.setup.mjs`:
+You can uncomment the line as seen below in the `playwright.global.setup`:

 ```
     page.on("console", (msg) => console.log("PAGE LOG:", msg.text()));